Anhui Province 安徽省

 Gansu Province 甘肃省

 Hua’er is a form of folksongs popular among several ethnic groups in northwestern China.
 Literally meaning “flower,” it may have received its name from the image of a flower symbolizing one’s beloved woman.
 Many hua’er songs begin with metaphoric and symbolic depictions of scenery, before developing into the real theme, which may be young love, the hard work and weariness of the farming life, and the foibles of men and women.
 The music is drawn from an extensive traditional repertoire named after ethnicities, towns, or flowers.
 The lyrics are improvised in keeping with certain rules.
 From Gansu Province, Kong Weifang 孔维芳 has sung hua’er since childhood.
-She won the Silver Award at the Western China Hua’er Competition in 2006 and released her first album last year.
+She won the Silver Award at the Western China Hua’er Competition in 2006 and released her first album in 2013.

 Liu Lanfang 刘兰芳 is a sachet maker and embroiderer from Qingyang, Gansu Province.
 She has been interested in these crafts since childhood and formally studied with two well-known folk artists, Wang Guanqing from Gansu and Wang Guangpu from Beijing.
 She is the manager and designer of Qingyang Qihuang Culture and Communications Ltd., where she has focused on designing, researching, and teaching folk culture products.
 In 2013, Liu was designated an intangible cultural heritage bearer at the Qingyang municipal level.
 She has won many national prizes and in 2013 was recognized as “Female Entrepreneur” by the Gansu Provincial People’s Government.